thimiratk/Python-Projects/Ticket Counter Eligibility/README.md

 ## ✅ Features

-- Accepts user input for height
+- Accepts user input for height.
 - Checks if the person meets the minimum height requirement
 - Provides eligibility feedback